osteenw/WGUPS_Traveling_Salesman/README.md

 # WGUPS_Traveling_Salesman
 Algorithim for optimizing delivery for WGUPS.
 This project is a take on the classic traveling salesman problem.

-I made a heuristic based sort algorithm based on the closest neighbor approach to the traveling salesman problem.
+I made a heuristic sort algorithm based on the closest neighbor approach to the traveling salesman problem.
 Where I had a starting point as a vertice, and sorted the edge from the starting point to every other vertice in the circuit.
 The vertice with the smallest weighted edge is chosen.
 This repeats until there is no other choice but to return to the starting point.

  ## Overview
 For this project a list of packages and addresses are given.
 The following are some assumptions and constraints.